Slice ‘n’ Bake Sugar Cookies ~ GF, Dairy & Egg-Free options.

 - This sugar cookie recipe can be made gluten, dairy, and egg-free as well.
 I make them for myself all the time, and I love them plain or frosted!

 - My preferences for gluten-free all-purpose flour blends are King Arthur Gluten-Free Measure For Measure or Pamela’s Gluten-Free All-Purpose Artesian Blend.
 Always check labels for allergy-sensitive ingredients in blends.

 - The egg substitute I prefer for this recipe is aquafaba, the liquid from a can of garbanzo beans.
 Three tablespoons equal one egg.
 Energy-G Egg Replacer is another product I use a lot.

-To Made Slice ‘n’ Bake Sugar Cookies You Will Need:
+To Make Slice ‘n’ Bake Sugar Cookies You Will Need These Ingredients:

 - Butter or non-dairy substitute